-What Do You Know About the Constitution and Slavery?
+What Do You Know About the Puritans?

-This lesson deals with slavery and the U.S. Constitution.
+This lesson deals with the Puritans who settled New England in the 1600s.
 Whenever you start to learn something about a time in history, it helps to think first of what you already know about it, or think you know.
-You probably have impressions.
-You may have read or heard things about it already.
+You probably have impressions, or you may have read or heard things about it already.
 Some of what you know may be accurate.
 You need to be ready to alter your fixed ideas about this time as you learn more about it.
 This is what any historian would do.
-To do this, study the clause from the Constitution in the box here and take a few notes in response to the questions below it.
+To do this, study this illustration and take a few notes in response to the questions below it.